ssaeed85/dsc-ph1-Microsoft-makes-movies/README.md

 ### As related to videogame IPs

 Using our video game sales dataset and grouping by titles that Microsoft now owns we can see a list of potential candidates that can be adapted on to the silver screen.
-Here are the top 20 selling game titles globally as of 2016
+Here are some of the popular IPs as of 2016 that now Microsoft owns.
+Call of Duty (CoD) as an IP really sticks with its various iterations selling about 180m copies across multiple platforms.
+But besides CoD Microsoft has plenty of options with Gears of War, Elder Scrolls, Fallout, and Halo.

 ![img](./images/Microsoft_Gaming_Global_Sales.jpg)